CiscoTestAutomation/getting-started/source/contribute/contribute.rst

    * If *no*, go to https://github.com/join and create your account.
     |br|

 #.
-Find the repository for the item that you want to add or extend.
+Find the repository for the component that you want to add or extend.

    .. csv-table:: Repository locations
     :file: repo_descriptions.csv